Unlike Pluto

 Armond Arabshahi, known by his stage name Unlike Pluto, is an American singer, songwriter, music producer, and former DJ.
 He is mainly known for his song "Everything Black", released under the record label Monstercat in 2017, which he produced with Philadelphia-based vocalist and DJ Mike Taylor.
 He is also known for his Pluto Tapes series of albums, a project he started on May 30, 2018, where he challenges himself to release one song per week, experimenting with different genres and developing his style.
-Besides the Pluto Tapes, he also has a side project called Why Mona with stage actress and singer, Joanna Jones.
+Besides the Pluto Tapes, he also has a side project called Why Mona with stage actress and singer Joanna Jones.
 Another side project of his is Like Saturn, where he produces relaxing and emotional Lofi instrumentals.
+He also recently began a side project named UPxMT with Mike Taylor.

 Background

 Arabshahi was born and raised in Atlanta, Georgia.
 He began teaching himself how to play piano at the age of 5, later learning to play the guitar, the drums, and the clarinet.
 He later decided he wanted to produce music as his career, being inspired by other musicians such as System of a Down, Chevelle, Incubus, Gorillaz, Radiohead, Linkin Park, Sublime, Simon & Garfunkel, Underoath, and many more.
 He also claimed to be inspired by the mixtapes many rappers would hand out on the streets of Atlanta.
 At 18, he created the alias "Unlike Pluto, due to Pluto having been his favourite planet growing up.

 Arabshahi attended Georgia State University and Emory University in Georgia, graduating in 2013.
 During his time at Emory, he enjoyed producing multiple styles of EDM, such as dubstep, house, trap, etc., and eventually independently released his first ever studio album We Are Plutonians on March 12, 2013.